daniele-salerno/Gender-Classifier-CV/README.md

 # Gender-Classifier-CV
-In my first attempt with a CNN I made a Camera able to classify people by gender
+In my first attempt with a CNN
+Using this [dataset](https://www.kaggle.com/taha07/gender-classification-using-opencv) from Kaggle I made a Camera able to real time classify people by gender

 Libraries: opencv-python, keras